Msutapalli/SDLC/README.md

 ## Detailed Documentation

 #### Introduction
-*Should keep overview of our application/use case*
+*Should keep overview of our application use case*

 HR Bot is a virtual HR which can help us with multiple services like booking a conference room, paycheck details, holiday details, transportation details and for applying for leave.
 It has the capability of sending proactive messages to all the users after getting the payslip every month.

 #### Functions And Features